-Labs are also very smart and can be taught to do tricks with ease.
+Labs are also brilliant and can be taught to do tricks with ease.

 Pomeranian Labrador Retriever personality and temperament

-No matter which dog breed your Pomador puppy takes after, you are likely to have a very smart, friendly, people-loving dog.
+No matter which dog breed your Pomador puppy takes after, you will likely have a brilliant, friendly, people-loving dog.

-If ever there were two dogs that looked more different on the outside, the Pomeranian and the Labrador Retriever might just be those two dogs.
+If two dogs looked more different outside, the Pomeranian and the Labrador Retriever might be those two.

 Pomeranian size, height, and weight

 The Pomeranian is a toy breed dog and typically weighs between three and seven pounds as an adult.
-At their tallest, a Pomeranian may stand seven inches tall (paw pads to shoulder girdle).
+At its tallest, a Pomeranian may stand seven inches tall (paw pads to shoulder girdle).

 Labrador Retriever size, height, and weight

-Contrast what you just read with the Labrador Retriever, a true large breed dog that typically weighs in at between 55 and 80 pounds and stands nearly 25 inches tall (paw pads to shoulder girdle).
+Contrast what you just read with the Labrador Retriever, a large breed dog that typically weighs between 55 and 80 pounds and stands nearly 25 inches tall (paw pads to shoulder girdle).

 Pomeranian Labrador Retriever size, height, and weight

 You will read more here later on about different hybrid breeding programs.
-The type of program you work with will give you different options in terms of predicting your Pomador puppy’s adult size and height.
+The type of program you work with will give you other options for predicting your Pomador puppy’s adult size and height.

-As you can see, there is going to be a lot of variation – but typically you will see Pomador puppies in the middleweight range, so between 25 and 65 pounds.
-The same holds true for height – expect somewhere in the 10 to 17-inch tall range.
+As you can see, there will be a lot of variation – but typically, you will see Pomador puppies in the middleweight range, between 25 and 65 pounds.
+The same holds for height – expect somewhere in the 10 to 17-inch tall range.

 Pomeranian Labrador Retriever Mix: Training and Exercise Needs

-One area where your Pomeranian Labrador Retriever mix dog can really be hard to predict in advance is in terms of training and exercise needs.
+One area where your Pomeranian Labrador Retriever mix dog can be hard to predict in advance is training and exercise needs.

 Pomeranian training and exercise needs

-Because Pomeranian dogs are so very little and petite, even though they are naturally athletic, they can be easily injured.
+Because Pomeranian dogs are so very little and petite, they can be easily injured even though they are naturally athletic.

-Your Pom will appreciate a daily short walk or two and a chance to get some sunshine and fresh air.
+Your Pom will appreciate a short daily walk and a chance to get some sunshine and fresh air.
 But mostly, your dog will be content with inside play and training time.

 Labrador Retriever training and exercise needs

-Many people who choose Labrador Retrievers are looking for a very active, athletic, and “outdoorsy” dog to enjoy an active lifestyle with.
+Many people who choose Labrador Retrievers are looking for a very active, athletic, and “outdoorsy” dog with which to enjoy an active lifestyle.

-Labs tend to have very high energy levels, especially in puppyhood, which can be extended for some breed lines of Labs.
-So you will need to be prepared to do a lot of training and play in puppyhood and longer walks and exercise in adulthood.
+Labs tend to have very high energy levels, especially in puppyhood, which can be extended for some breed lines.
+So you will need to be prepared to do a lot of training and play in puppyhood, longer walks, and exercise in adulthood.

 Pomeranian Labrador Retriever training and exercise needs